fpalomo/auto-pull-request-merger/README.md

     ./auto-merge
     ./auto-merge \<GitHubUser\> \<GitHubPassword\> \<owner\> \<repo\>

-  The first option will work if you have set all the required parameters in the config file, find it at Config/config.yaml
+  The first option will work if you have set all the required parameters in the config file, find it at Config/config.yaml . you can also run the tool in debug mode:

-all parameters can be set at Commands/Merge.php

-  you can also use ./auto-merge --debug if you want to see debug messages

-WARNING: THE CURRENT VERSION IS STILL WORK IN PROGRESS .
-PLEASE , DOWNLOAD "STABLE" TAG FOR THE LATEST STABLE VERSION
+    ./auto-merge --debug

-How to extend functionalities
+How to create new functionalities
 =====

-You can define listener to system events at Listener\All.php
+The system is based in events that are dispatched under some circunstances.
+You can add new listeners defining them at Listener\All.php .

+If you need to add a new event, you can define it at Library\System\Event.php .

-If your new classes have dependencies, please define this dependencies with a new file in "Dependency" directory
+If your new class constructor have dependencies, please define this dependencies with a new file in "Dependency" directory .